Does Behavioral Based Interviewing Still Work?

 1. The challenge: Talent shortage

-In fact, the McKinsey consulting firm predicts that the number of workers in the 35-44 age bracket—the key sourcing ground for upper level managers—will decline one percent per year over the next 15 years.
-At the same time, demand for these workers will soar.
+In fact, the number of workers in the 35-44 age bracket—the key sourcing ground for upper level managers—has declined one percent per year over the last 15 years.
+At the same time, demand for these workers has significantly increased.
 On top of this, many businesses face new competition from companies outside their industry who may be vying for the same people they are.

 What you can do: Modify your interview practices